Skip to content

 Delivery rhythm once we're engaged

-1. Map clicks to dispatch reality
+1. Map clicks to real customer paths

-Traffic, pages, and handoffs, so the real constraint is obvious.
+Traffic, pages, and handoffs — so the real constraint is obvious.

 2. Ship the highest-leverage fix

-Biggest lift to booked work first, not vanity tasks.
+Biggest lift to inquiries and conversions first, not vanity tasks.

 3. Layer lanes only when they earn